 You have several choices for image storage.
 You can store your images online in Flickr, Facebook, or Picasa.
-Our map tour builder can access images in those systems directly and will automatically use geotag information in the images to locate them on your map.
-If your images aren't geotagged, the map tour builder will let you specify their geographic location manually.
+Our Map Tour builder can access images in those systems directly and will automatically use geotag information in the images to locate them on your map.
+If your images aren't geotagged, the Map Tour builder will let you specify their geographic location manually.
 You can also store your images in any other online sharing and storage solution or on your own website or web server and enter their URLs manually when you create your tour.
-If you have an ArcGIS organizational account with Publisher privileges, you have the additional option of uploading your image files from your computer directly into the map tour builder, where they will be stored in the cloud with your map.
+If you are using an ArcGIS subscription account with Publisher privileges, you have the additional option of uploading your image files from your computer directly into the Map Tour builder, where they will be stored in the cloud with your map.
 This is a convenient option if your images aren't already online.

-A map tour can use videos instead of images, as well as both images and videos.
-The builder can access videos stored in a YouTube account directly, or you can specify URLs to individual videos in YouTube, Vimeo, Vine, and so on.
+A Map Tour can use videos instead of images, as well as both images and videos.
+The builder can access videos stored in a YouTube account directly, or you can specify URLs to individual videos in YouTube, Vimeo, and so on.

 The text you use for captions for your tour points and for the subtitle of your tour can contain HTML tags if you want to specify additional text formatting and hyperlinks.
 For example, you might want each caption to include a photo credit in italics.

 Start the Story Map Tour builder.
-You can use a free public ArcGIS account or an ArcGIS organizational account.
+You can use a free, non-commercial ArcGIS public account or an ArcGIS subscription account.

-Alternatively, you can start in the ArcGIS Online website, and create a new web map showing the area and basemap you want to show in your tour.
-You can then share that web map publicly as a web app, and choose the Story Map Tour from the application gallery.
-The map tour builder starts automatically when you configure the app.
+Alternatively, you can start in the ArcGIS Online website, and create a new web map showing the area and basemap you want to appear in your tour, along with any desired supporting layers, such as trails or boundaries.
+You can then share that web map, choose the option to create a web app, and choose the Story Map Tour from the gallery of applications.
+The Map Tour builder starts automatically as you configure the app.

-In the dialog that appears when the map tour builder starts, choose the location of your images or videos from the available options.
-If you're using an ArcGIS organizational account with Publisher privileges, you also have the option to upload your images.
+In the dialog that appears when the Map Tour builder starts, choose the location of your images or videos from the available options.
+If you're using an ArcGIS subscription account with Publisher privileges, you also have the option to upload your images.

 To specify the URLs of your media manually, click the Advanced Options button (the Gears icon), and choose Start a new Tour.
 For example, choose this option if your images are already stored on your own website or web server.